webinverters/win-with-logs/README.md

-Synopsis
+## Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains what the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)
+Here we have the logger.

-Code Example
+## Code Example

+log.goal('goal name', startingConditions)
+log('event label', details)
+log.error('error code', errDetails)

-Motivation
+## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.
+Needed a consistent client and server logging api that was flexible and extensible.

-Installation
+## Installation

-Provide code examples and explanations of how to get the project.
+TODO: Provide code examples and explanations of how to get the project.

-API Reference
+## API Reference

 Goals: